Booking.com: best prices

-The town is best known for its attractive medieval centre, and for the Palazzo Ducale.
-It is also a well known centre for the production of ceramics and the painted earthenware known as majolica.
+The Italian town of Urbania is situated in the north-west of the Marche region, south-west of Urbino.
+The town is best known for its attractive medieval centre and for the Palazzo Ducale, and is also a well known centre for the production of ceramics and the painted earthenware known as majolica.

 There are also a good selection of bars and restaurants in Urbania, and a focus on the ceramic industry in the town with shops and workshops where you can buy the pottery or learn more about its production.